 Notice that for best performance, select is to be used before any modifying operations are done on that table in the same transaction.
 That is, do not use mnesia:write or mnesia:delete before a mnesia:select.
 For efficiency, NObjects is a recommendation only and the result can contain anything from an empty list to all available results.

+'''

-select(Cont) -> transaction abort | {[Object],Cont} | '\$end_of_table'
+select(Cont) -> {[Match], Cont} | '$end_of_table'

+Types:

+Match = term()

+'''